studiowebux/petitedb/README.md

 * Store and load data securely to/from a JSON file
 * Core operations:
 	+ Create, update, upsert, delete records
-	+ Read and find specific records
+	+ Read, Read all and find specific records
+	+ Snapshot and Clear data
+	+ Retrieve the raw data using GetData
+	+ Option to automatically add a `_id` per record
+	+ Option to manually save the data to disk
 * Ideal for test and offline applications

 ---